 Are you looking for the best photoshoot locations in Vancouver for your next family portrait session?
-Vancouver – and the surrounding area – is full of amazing photoshoot locations all within a short drive.
+Vancouver – and the surrounding area – is full of amazing photography locations all within a short drive.
 Whether you want beach or mountain, forest or field, Vancouver has it all.
-With each location you’ll find tips so you know whether that location is perfect for you – or whether you should give it a miss.
+With each photoshoot location you’ll find tips so you know whether that location is perfect for you – or whether you should give it a miss.

 A note about this list…. all locations are easily accessible by car.
 I haven’t included anywhere that requires a long or steep hike in.
 In general if you need to walk more than 5 minutes from your car, I’ve made a note of it.
 I also haven’t included any locations that are currently closed due to COVID – hello UBC farm.
-Watch for an update in 2021 once the pandemic is (hopefully) behind us.
+Watch for an update later in 2021 once the pandemic is (hopefully) behind us.

 Best Photoshoot Locations in Vancouver